 After a two-month experiment in October 2018, our user testing showed users feeling significantly less anxious and more informed after using the app.

 The Sift team includes Gabe Campodonico (co-founder) and Chris Ploeg (co-founder), Steve White (engineering), and Kelly Chen (editorial).
-We work with a team of contributing writers and editors, including Nithin Coca, Laura Dorwart, Hilary Fung, MJ Gimenez, Tekendra Parmar, Casey O’Brien, Lewis Wallace, and Rowan Walrath.
+We work with a team of contributing writers and editors, including Nithin Coca, Laura Dorwart, Hilary Fung, MJ Gimenez, Tekendra Parmar, Casey O’Brien, Anna Rosenwong, Lewis Wallace, and Rowan Walrath.

 We deliberately chose topics that will continue to be big problems, such as immigration, healthcare, and climate change.
 By focusing less on breaking news and daily updates, Sift is able to prioritize providing a space to take a step back and see the big picture without being weighed down by incremental details (which we know are important, too).